JaccovanWijk/PassSafe/PROCESS.md

 # Day 2 08 - 06 - 2018

 Today I presented my idea and got some feedback, but all minor things.
+I also realised that using the ```FirebaseHelper``` will clean up my code and prefent dublicate code.

 # Day 3 11 - 06 - 2018
 * I started out trying to fix my firebase which been irritating me for the past few days.